andrearyang/uniprot-to-af/README.md

 1. Take inputs as .csv files

 pTM scores above 0.5 means the overall predicted fold for the complex might be similar to the true structure. ipTM values higher than 0.8 present high-quality predictions of the relative positions of subunits within the complex.

+IMPORTANT NOTE: I restricted API to only search proteins within the length range of 273 - 1818 amino acid residues in *Mus musculus*.
+Users may edit API link themselves to change API database.